-New witnesses in Regeni murder trial testify in Italy
+New witnesses in Regeni Italy murder trial testify against Egyptian security services

 Prosecutors in Rome announced that three new witnesses have come forward to accuse members of the Egyptian security apparatus of torturing and murdering Italian student Giulio Regeni in 2016, and planning in advance the staging of a robbery.